devolo/cockpit_open_frontend/README.md

 - more **platform specific** requirements (see: https://flutter.dev/docs/get-started/install)
 - flutter **Desktop support** requirements (see: https://flutter.dev/desktop)

+The regular devolo cockpit is required because it contains the necessary back-end components (which talk to your devolo devices; the Flutter cockpit only talks to the back-end).

 ### Install Flutter
 - flutter installation: https://flutter.dev/docs/get-started/install
 - add Flutter desktop support: https://flutter.dev/desktop